arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/comd/README.md

 See `comd_weak_omp.py` for the steps, data download and copy of the test from CoMD's website.

-Spack compiles with openmp and no mpi (they conflict) were done for these tests.
+These tests uses spack compiles with openmp and no mpi (they conflict).

 ```
 spack install comd %arm@21.0.0.879 +openmp -mpi